thecaffiend/atrest/README.md

 * Update the atrest_cli with newly supported operations (like deep copy of content and dry run vs real modes).
 * move TODOs in code to here that make sense
-* add atrest_cli usage section to this README
+* add atrest_cli usage doc to this README
 * support other atlassian rest api's (jira, stash, etc)
-* support maintaining history of copied items (like pages, attachments, etc). this is not yet implemented in the real Confluence REST API (should be at `/rest/api/content/{id}/version)`.
-* support comments on copy attachments (kept in metadata field of the attachment instead of as a child type like for pages)
-* support CQL advanced search
 * move to traitlets style configurable application (with subcommands) and configurable classes
 * look at class hierarchy for bases/standard functionality, allow subclassing